bonaparte/bonaparte/advanced/creating_components.md

 ]);
 ```

 Bonaparte components are modules themselves.
-So its possible to extend an existing Bonaparte component to add functionality:
+It is possible to extend an existing Bonaparte component to add functionality:

 ```javascript
 var bonarparteSidebar = require('bonaparte-sidebar/bonaparte.js');